Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ### Next turn

-It is a good time to go to next turn.
+Before going to next turn, you may click "Commands" in [player information buttons](#player-information-buttons) to review the commands you have created.

 Remember what you have done (e.g., built factories, new carrier) is just your plan, you have to upload the commands in your plan to the universe in the server.
 Click [upload commands button](#upload-commands-button) to upload your commands, the button will turn green when the upload has succeeded.
 You should see the [button in server information](#server-information) lights up, click it to get the